"Converting" People Is Not Increasing Adoption

 Jan.
 15, 2023 [technology]

-If you are “helping” somebody, perhaps a friend or family member, by setting them up with Gnu/Linux or some free software tool and leaving them to swim on their own, you may be doing more harm than good.
+If you are “helping” somebody, perhaps a friend or family member, by setting them up with Linux or some free software tool and leaving them to swim on their own, you may be doing more harm than good.
 I think of the proverb “Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime”.
 The recipient needs to first comprehend the value of liberated software.
 Otherwise, you can await the inevitable “Why isn’t my Netflix working?
 Gawd, this loonix thing sucks…”.

 I have seen it happen several times.
-Sometimes with people that I thought I was assisting, and also as an onlooker to the same folly.
+Sometimes with people whom I thought I was assisting, and also as an onlooker to the same folly.
 A computer novice is struggling with some program, and a resident Linux geek swoops in and offers to set up a superior tool.
 At first, things look great.
 The user is happy to have a functioning solution and the techie feels a sense of accomplishment, having marched the world one person closer to the glorious year of the Linux desktop!

 And on and on and on...